 Cycads are an ancient group of Gymnosperms, often considered to be living fossils.
 Cycads originated over 290 million years ago and related to the extinct Cycadofilicales (seed ferns) from which they evolved.
 The Order Cycadales currently includes three families with living members: Cycadaceae, Stangeriaceae and Zamiaceae.

-While Cycads aren't succulent they are often grown by collectors of cacti and other succulent plants.
+Cycads are often grown by collectors of cacti and other succulent plants.
 If the smaller species are selected it is possible to grow a mature plant of a reasonable size for a small glasshouse.
 Cycads should be generally regarded as poisonous to livestock as they contain the unique methylazoxymethanol-glycoside neurotoxins Cycasin and Macrozamin.
-There does not seem to be a problem with growing and handling Cycads as long as no parts are eaten, although it might be wise to use gloves when cleaning the seeds as these contain the highest concentration of toxins.
+There does not seem to be a problem with growing and handling Cycads as long as no parts are eaten, although it might be wise to use gloves when cleaning the seeds, as these contain the highest concentration of toxins.

 Despite their toxicity, Cycad nuts, seeds or the starchy pith of some species have been used as traditional foods after thorough washing or other treatment to remove neurotoxins.
 Guam Dementia is a late onset neurodegenerative disease thought to be caused by consumption of flour made from improperly washed starch extracted from cycad seeds, during and after World War II when there were food shortages.